The Reality Behind the Manuals: How Norman Knights Really Trained

 Conclusion: A Blend of Fact and Ideal

 For further reading, the Britannica entry on the Norman people provides context on their military expansion.
-The collection at the Kunsthistorisches Museum Vienna includes period arms and armor.
-An academic overview of medieval martial literature is available in Oxford Bibliographies' entry on medieval warfare.
-The British Library's article on the Bayeux Tapestry analyzes visual evidence of Norman combat.
-Finally, Academia.edu's documents on medieval martial arts aggregate scholarly research on the topic.
+The Kunsthistorisches Museum Vienna’s arms and armour collection displays period weapons and armor.
+An academic overview of medieval martial literature is available in Oxford Bibliographies on medieval warfare.
+The British Library’s article on the Bayeux Tapestry analyzes visual evidence of Norman combat.
+Finally, Academia.edu’s documents on medieval martial arts aggregate scholarly research on the topic.